masonphung/challenge_ey2025/README.md

 --------
 ## Project Overview

 Urban Heat Islands (UHIs) represent a critical climate issue in urban centers.
+Knowing UHI is similar to having a "thermal map" to monitor a city's health & efficiency, which can be applied in many cases:
+- **Urban Planning & Infrastructure**: Detect "heat traps" where concrete and asphalt are trapping too much heat, which helps cities plan their parks for coooling, decide construction materials or design buildings to maximize airflow/cooling.
+-  **Public Health & Equity**: Research shows that lower-income areas often have higher UHI values due to less greenery and higher building density.
+Knowing UHI, during heatwaves, health services use UHI maps to prioritize wellness checks and deploy mobile cooling stations to the hottest neighborhoods.
+Similarly, cities can use UHI mapping to determine area that needs additional health support due to heat.
+-  **Energy Management**: Utilities use UHI data to predict "peak load" times for air conditioning

 Our solution aims to predict UHI intensity across NYC using multi-source data including:

 - Ground-traverse temperature data